-My previous two posts, “Roger Ebert Life Itself,” and “Essays of the Dying: Film Critic Roger Ebert” considered the thoughts about life of death of the late, great film critic Roger Ebert.
+My previous two posts, “Roger Ebert Life Itself,” and “Essays of the Dying: Film Critic Roger Ebert” considered the thoughts about life and death of the late film critic Roger Ebert.
 While researching that material I came across Ebert’s blog post about his favorite novel, F. Scott Fitzgerald’s, The Great Gatsby.
 It is clear that he loved the novel, and its final lines were his favorites in all literature.
 Ebert said that his lifelong friend, the journalist Bill Nack, recited those last lines every time they saw each other.
 Here is a video shot by Ebert himself of his lifelong friend reciting those final lines.

 These final lines capture both the hope that the future can be better than the past, (“tomorrow we will run faster, stretch out our arms farther . . .”), and the difficulty of ever moving beyond the past.
 The characters of Gatsby, Nick and Daisy all experienced these hopes and difficulties.
 As do all of us.